df15h-moddable/df15h-ce-public/docs/2_configure/2_topics/lod/fo4/01_folip.md

 ### Terrain Noise

-"Consider using an LOD noise retexture.
-Phlunder has several on the HD LOD Textures page.
-I use the "DoubleYou Is a Sexy Beast" noise texture from FAR - Faraway Area Reform by CaptainCockerel."
+- Optional, but recommended by author.
+- Phlunder
+- CaptainCockerel

 ### Tree LOD

+- For vanilla trees, use DoubleYou's LODs w TexGen.
 - [Optimized Vanilla Tree LODs](https://www.nexusmods.com/fallout4/mods/63198) by DoubleYou @ nexusmods.
 - [Far Harbor 3D Tree LODs](https://www.nexusmods.com/fallout4/mods/63191) by DoubleYou @ nexusmods.

-Regarding trees ...
+Regarding tree mods ...

-- If you use a tree mod that provides LOD texture resources for _vanilla replacements_, the pregenerated LOD will use the tree mod's textures.
-- This works out of the box with vanilla, Barren Trees, Luxor's Summer, Make Like a Tree, and probably others (those were the few tested).
+- LOD resources for vanilla tree replacers can overwrite vanilla LOD resources.
+- LOD pregen for vanilla tree replacers can overwrite vanilla LOD.
-- This method does not work for any tree mod that _adds_ new trees ( Boston Natural Surroundings, A Forest, etc).
+- Resources and pregen for mods that ADD trees (like Boston Natural Surroundings) are their own problem, of course.

 ### Other